9.3.1 Disclosure

 2. A grand jury is not obliged to grant a request from a prospective defendant to appear before it as a witness.
 However, DOJ procedures provide that where no burden upon the grand jury or delay of its proceedings is involved, reasonable requests of a prospective defendant to personally testify before the grand jury are to be given favorable consideration.
 This may be done provided that such witness:

-1. explicitly waives his/her privilege against self-incrimination
+1. Explicitly waives their privilege against self-incrimination.

-2. is represented by counsel or voluntarily and knowingly appears without counsel
+2. Is represented by counsel or voluntarily and knowingly appears without counsel.

-3. consents to full examination under oath
+3. Consents to full examination under oath.

 Defendant's Access to Grand Jury Information

-1. support an attack upon the indictment
+1. Support an attack upon the indictment.

 Grand Jury Investigations and Assisting IRS Personnel